 Have a Drink at Frau Gerolds Garten (Mrs. Gerold’s Garden)

-West Zurich is filled with cool cafés but the busiest spot we encountered with Frau Gerolds Garten.
-This is where everyone whose anyone hangs out after work.
+Zurich West is filled with cool cafés but the busiest spot we encountered was Frau Gerolds Garten.
+This is where everyone who is anyone hangs out after work.
 This outdoor hot spot is a modular bar and dining area with outdoor food stalls and markets.
 Grab a beer and people watch as you feel like a local for the evening.
 Visit the website for details.

 Right next to Frau Gerolds Garten is the cool Urban Surf.
 For a steep price, you can try some city surfing in their wave pool.
 If you are not up for getting wet, no worries, you can sit on one of the plush patio chairs and enjoy a cocktail as you watch people struggle in the waves.
 Whatever you decide, it’s a fun place to hang out.
 Visit Urban Surf for lessons and prices.